A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 I am very interested in the speed difference, but I don't like the doubled memory requirements.
 Why can't the Jaguar not just have 32x32 MUL also?
 Okay, don't dwell on it.
 I start with fixed point in a KISS way: MUL;SHR 8  and DIV with the fixed point flag.

+# Single Responsibility
+It seems like I need a special routine to merge a (convex) polygon into a tree.
+So with two polygons stuff gets a little arbitrary.
+Maybe I need to allow polygons in leaf nodes, like when there are only two convext polygons and they don't collide.
+Just finde a "separating axis" on one of them and be done.
+I thinkt that this fits with the float-epsilon direction I want to change to.
+Single responsibility lets me write the BSP code ( with this polygons) independent from the implementation which could either use already clipped normalized coordinates (this clipping works well on Jaguar), or really 3d beams (when we assume that we have high detail and mosty polygons are clipped by other polygons and if it only is the cockpit).

+# Math
+JRISC instruction really seem to like floats.
+I tried to come up with signed fixed point as needed for vectors and it is not really faster, but 32 bit give higher quality.
+Still there are so many places where I want a compiler or self-modifying code to float stuff.
+But then the MUL instruction is fixated on the lower 16 bit and so I guess that I can help it.
+Ah no, just check the rotation matrix.
+Sine / cosine ideally use 8 integer bits.
+I don't want to hard code this.
+I want a compiler, maybe even running at boot time.

 # Scrap that.
 Racing the beam does not work on this system
 The fastest methods on the Jag (64bit fast-page) are clearing the buffers ( frame and z) and reading the buffer to display it on screen.